nikhil1amin/AWS/README.md

 ## Project Infrastructure

-The Project Infrastructure was created using the CloudFormation Service via YAML code and few of the services were created via the Management console (EC2 & ALB).
+The Project Infrastructure was created using the CloudFormation Service via YAML code and few services were created via the Management console (EC2 & ALB).